Velodyne Lidar Inc. (VLDR) on Track to Reach $1.08 in a Year

 Velodyne Lidar Inc. (VLDR) Insider Activity

-A total of 55 insider transactions have happened at Velodyne Lidar Inc. (VLDR) in the last six months, with sales accounting for 27 and purchases happening 28 times.
-The most recent transaction is an insider sale by McBeath Kathryn,the company’sChief People Officer.
-SEC filings show that McBeath Kathryn sold 1,389 shares of the company’s common stock on Dec 29 at a price of $0.75 per share for a total of $1042.0.
-Following the sale, the insider now owns 0.56 million shares.
+A total of 41 insider transactions have happened at Velodyne Lidar Inc. (VLDR) in the last six months, with sales accounting for 22 and purchases happening 19 times.
+The most recent transaction is an insider sale by Rekow Mathew,the company’sChief Technology Officer.
+SEC filings show that Rekow Mathew sold 625 shares of the company’s common stock on Dec 29 at a price of $0.75 per share for a total of $469.0.
+Following the sale, the insider now owns 1.05 million shares.

 Velodyne Lidar Inc. disclosed in a document filed with the SEC on Dec 29 that Tarman Laura (SVP of Worldwide Sales) sold a total of 729 shares of the company’s common stock.
 The trade occurred on Dec 29 and was made at $0.75 per share for $547.0.
 Following the transaction, the insider now directly holds 0.52 million shares of the VLDR stock.